-In REmake, Barry's change of heart is seen during the confrontation between him, Jill and the mutated form of Lisa Trevor.
+In the remake, Barry's change of heart is seen during the confrontation between him, Jill and the mutated form of Lisa Trevor.
 Here, he pulls his custom Samurai Edge Magnum on Jill and intends to kill her.
 Instead, he hesitates giving Jill enough time to restrain and disarm him.
 If the player chooses to give Barry his weapon back, he remains faithful for the rest of the game.
-If not, he get knocked off the platform by Lisa Trevor and dies.
-Again, this is a non-canon plot point.
-Also in the GameCube version, we find that Wesker is blackmailing Barry through his family somehow.
-While it's never specified what threat Wesker was using to get Barry to co-operate, it shows that he must be a devoted family man if he is willing to turn on his friends to guarantee his family's safety.
+If not, he gets knocked off the platform by Lisa Trevor and dies; a note describing his manipulation by Wesker and the guilt he's suffering is dropped as well for players to read.

 Following Resident Evil, Barry Burton has not had any substantial appearances in any of the canonical sequels up until Revelations 2 in 2015.
 Though in Resident Evil 2 there is a passing mention of him and Rebecca surviving the outbreak, and in Resident Evil 3: Nemesis Barry has a cameo appearance in one of the endings as the pilot in the helicopter that rescues Jill and Carlos, just before the destruction of Raccoon City.

 In 2001, Capcom released a Resident Evil spin-off, titled Resident Evil: Gaiden, on the Game Boy Color that starred Barry as the protagonist, who has been sent to rescue Leon S. Kennedy from the STARLIGHT cruise ship which has been overrun by zombies and Umbrella's all new B.O.W.
 However, the game has been confirmed as non-canon and also features storyline elements which go against the main canon such as Leon potentially being a clone.